keithrbennett/rexe/README.md

 date: '2019-03-08'
 ```

-However, the configuration setup (the `require`s) along with the reading, parsing, and formatting
+Unfortunately, the configuration setup (the `require`s) along with the reading, parsing, and formatting
 make the command long and tedious, discouraging this approach.

 ### Rexe

 Rexe [see footnote ^1] can simplify such commands.
-Among other things, Rexe provides switch-activated input parsing and output formatting so that converting
+Among other things, rexe provides switch-activated input parsing and output formatting so that converting
 from one format to another is trivial.
-The previous `ruby` command can be expressed in Rexe as:
+The previous `ruby` command can be expressed in rexe as:

 ```
 ➜  ~   echo $EUR_RATES_JSON | rexe -mb -ij -oy self